Drugs and Medications to Avoid if You Have COPD Vector

 10. Alcohol

-Note: It is recommended that individuals with COPD limit alcohol consumption or avoid it altogether to maintain optimal lung health and effectively manage their condition.
+For these reasons, individuals with COPD are advised to limit or avoid alcohol to maintain better lung health and manage their condition more effectively.

 Examples: